|

 around – this ain’t the mud-club or CBGB’s I ain’t got time for that now!

 That’s the Jimmy McCarty I saw in front of me.
+In short, and putting words in

 Jimmy’s mouth – “you wanna rock - roll & boogie, I’m here, but if you’re